-In the process of implementing the Business Revival Plan, we developed a business portfolio with the machinery as our core business, prompting us to switch from the previous pure holding company structure to a business holding company structure and

-Seizing the opportunity to shake up the company and overhauling various structures and systems
+In the process of implementing the Business Revival Plan, we developed a business portfolio with the machinery as our core business, prompting us to switch from the previous pure holding company structure to a business holding company structure and make a fresh start under the new trade name MITSUI E&S Co., Ltd. effective April 1, 2023.
+Under the new structure, we will integrate business with management to increase cohesiveness and we will also speed up the formulation and execution of strategies to accelerate the implementation of growth strategies.

-I see the timing of the transition to a business holding company as an opportunity to shake up the company and am working to transform various structures and systems.
+I see the timing of the transition to a business